Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 This is typically measured through metrics such as brand recall and brand recognition and is important for building trust, establishing credibility, and driving customer loyalty.

-27. What is customer acquisition cost (CAC)?
+27. What is Customer Acquisition Cost (CAC)?

 Customer acquisition cost is the total cost of acquiring a new customer, including all marketing and sales expenses.